 Alex Ricke advocates for individuals and companies when their livelihoods are on the line.
 Named one of Law360's 2022 “Rising Stars” for Employment, which honors the top legal talent under the age of 40, Alex has a track record of success representing workers, small businesses and individuals against some of the largest companies in the country.

 Alex focuses his practice on three primary areas:

 - Co-lead counsel in a $12.5 million settlement of tip credit notice claims for minimum wage workers at two MGM casinos.

 - Co-lead counsel in a $9.8 million settlement of tip credit notice claims for minimum wage workers at three Rush Street Gaming casinos (representing 104% of unpaid minimum wages).

 - Co-lead counsel in a $6 million settlement of wage and hour claims for workers at Wind Creek casino.

 - Co-lead counsel in a $3.05 million settlement of wage and hour claims for workers at Live!
 Casino.

 Most recently, Alex worked as the lead associate and case manager in securing a settlement worth more than $56 million for Jackson County and a certified class of Missouri counties seeking the cost of removing and replacing Trinity Industries’ 4-inch ET Plus guardrail end terminal from Missouri roads.
 These devices had been removed from the Missouri Department of Transportation’s approved product list and were linked to serious injuries and death at the time Jackson County filed its lawsuit in 2015.
-The final approval hearing is set for August 2022.
+Missouri Lawyers Media recognized this result as a top three settlement in the State of Missouri in 2022.

 Commercial Litigation.
 Alex represents plaintiffs—often entrepreneurs or small businesses—in all kinds of commercial disputes.
 Alex recently represented an executive at a startup for unpaid sales commissions for ongoing business in connection with his departure from the company and severance.
 Alex successfully settled the case and preserved the client’s shares of the company, which were worth several hundred thousand dollars when the company was acquired several months later.